keermanish/react-page-maker/README.md

 # [React Page Maker](https://www.npmjs.com/package/react-page-maker)
 [![npm version](https://badge.fury.io/js/react-page-maker.svg)](https://badge.fury.io/js/react-page-maker)

-A react package which will help you to generate the **meta data** based on the selection of UI elements.
+A react package which will help you to generate the **meta data(JSON)** based on the selection of UI elements.

 Library provides feature of Drag and Drop, where you can drag the UI elements/layouts from palette and drop it into appropriate dropzone/canvas.